-Most people focus on the ingredient list.
-Vitamin C, zinc, elderberry-sounds simple enough.
-But the real magic happens when you actually try to put all that stuff into a soft, chewy gummy without ruining it.
-That’s where the hidden science comes in.
+Most brands focus on the ingredient list.
+Vitamin C, zinc, elderberry—sounds straightforward.
+But the real challenge is stuffing all that stuff into a soft, chewy gummy without ruining it.
+That’s where the real science kicks in.

 It Starts With Chemistry

 We spend a lot of time balancing pH and water activity.
-Too much water-mold grows.
-Too little-the gummy turns into a rock.
+Too much water and mold grows.
+Too little and the gummy turns into a rock.
 The sweet spot is water activity below 0.6, and we monitor it religiously.

 Heat Is the Enemy of Active Ingredients

-Here’s something many people don’t realize: gummy manufacturing requires serious heat to melt and mix the base.
-We’re talking well over 180°F. But vitamin D3 starts breaking down at 140°F. Probiotics die even faster.
+Here’s the part most people miss: gummy manufacturing requires serious heat to melt and mix the base—well over 180°F. But vitamin D3 starts breaking down at 140°F. Probiotics die even faster.
 And elderberry?
 Those bright anthocyanins fade fast under heat.

 So how do we handle it?
 We don’t.
 We add those ingredients after the heat.
 It’s a technique called cold addition.
 We pre-dissolve the sensitive compounds in a cool liquid and inject them into the gummy mass right before it sets.
 Timing has to be perfect—too early and the heat gets them, too late and they won’t mix evenly.